 We weighed the demand for construction workers twice as much as other factors, because demand for laborers can impact the other variables (e.g. salaries of construction workers will rise with demand).

-Data were downloaded from the Census and BLS and analyzed in Microsoft Excel.
+Data were downloaded from the Census and BLS and analyzed.